marsteg/adventure-game/README.md

-# Todo List:
+## Todo List:
-- need to find a clean way to assign and create doors and rooms and assign items (currently in main func)
+- It would be nice to find a clean way to assign and create doors and rooms and assign items (currently in main func)
 	- it would be nice to have the "Game Definition" in a yaml file.
 		- All Items in a Yaml
 		- All Rooms in a Yaml
 		- All NPCs in a Yaml
 		- all Doors in a Yaml
-## Conversations
-	- how to manage it when picking up an item should change dialog choices?
-		- should Items have actions, that get executed on pickup? could change active_dialogs or locked dialogs?
-	- how to have multiple NPCs talk at the same time?
-	- i partly implemented multiline text and auto-detection of speech length.
-Needs further thorough testing and improvement though
 ## Saving/Loading:
 	- how to save and load the game?
 		- save to yaml